Effect API Journey

 The Primary API

-The Effect Path API is the recommended user-facing API for Higher-Kinded-J. This journey teaches you to be productive with functional effects without needing deep HKT knowledge.
+The Effect Path API is the recommended user-facing API for Higher-Kinded-J. This journey teaches us to be productive with functional effects without needing deep HKT knowledge.

-• Transforming Values: Using map to transform success values
+• Transforming Values: map to transform success values; errors pass through unchanged

 • Error Recovery: recover, recoverWith, orElse, mapError

-• Combining Paths: Using zipWith to combine independent computations
+• Combining Paths: zipWith to combine independent computations

-• ForPath Comprehensions: Readable multi-step workflows with for-comprehension syntax
+• ForPath Comprehensions: readable multi-step workflows with for-comprehension syntax (and tuple-binding semantics)

 Why Effect API First?